alejoloaiza/goinstaircbot/CONFIG.md

 * **DBName: The name of your DB, where your tables will be created.**
 * **DialogFlowProjectID: This project ID is created on Google Cloud Platform.
 Check this [link](https://cloud.google.com/dialogflow-enterprise/docs/quickstart-client-libraries) if you dont have idea of what Im talking.**
 * **DialogFlowLangCode: This is the language of the Bot, en for English, es for Spanish, and so on.**
-* **OpeningLine: Its the first sentence our bot is going to send to his following contacts.**
+* **OpeningLine: Its the first sentence our bot is going to send to his following contacts.
+Try to have more than one, It helps on Instagram Spam checks**

 # Database
 * **You need to create a PostgreSQL Database.
 Sorry for that :(**